craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Rough Lore/Texts/Guild Texts/Emergency Communicae c. 103AF.md

 ---

 ## Forword
-This is a transcript of the meeting on the 24th Day of Final Planting serviced by [[Poppy Bumbleheart]]
+This is a transcript of the meeting on the 24th Day of Planting serviced by [[Poppy Bumbleheart]]

 ## CONTENT

 SPEAKER: ... [unintelligible] ...
 Very well.
 Lets begin.
 Please calm youselves and others around you, speakers take you stands, others, your seats.
-The day is the 24th of Final Planting.
+The day is the 24th of Planting.
 I am [[Speaker Vanavar]].
 Speak.

 ADV.: I am [[Filip Grundle]], I speak on behalf of [[Yyu Clipwin]] as a representative of the [[Guild of Adventurers]].
 Through reputable means - the [[Kakurak|adventurer dragon]], Kakurak - we have been alerted to a force of Giantfolk marching into the territories of [[The Church of the White Flame]].